wenewzhang/mixin_labs-php-bot/README.md

     [action] => LIST_PENDING_MESSAGES
 )
 ```
-Add the bot as your friend in [Mixin Messenger](https://mixin.one/messenger) and send some word(for example, this bot id is 7000101639).
+Add the bot(for example, this bot id is 7000101639) as your friend in [Mixin Messenger](https://mixin.one/messenger) and send your messages.
 ![mixin_messenger](https://github.com/wenewzhang/mixin_labs-php-bot/blob/master/helloworld.jpeg)